GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/gauge_and_deformation_plots/README.md

 To use it, do the following:

 1. Edit the [plot_parameters.R](plot_parameters.R).
 You'll have to specify the source-zone of interest, and a bunch of parameters affecting the plots.
 In addition you need to provide the source-zone's event files and unit-source geometry files.
-At the moment these all have to be downloaded to your local machine -- see the comments in the code for locations.
-You will also provide a DEM covering the area where the earthquake will be plotted, and a zero contour shapefile.
+At the moment these all have to be downloaded to your local machine from the NCI THREDDS server -- see the comments in the code for locations.
+You also need to provide a DEM covering the area where the earthquake will be plotted, and a "zero contour" shapefile depicting the coast.

 2. Run the [earthquake_types_plot.R](earthquake_types_plot.R), e.g.